novemus/stack-scopes/README.md

 ## Release Notes

-* v1.0.0
+* v1.1.0

-First release of the `stack-scopes` extension.
+Unfold the frame context directly on the stack graph.